-Community member post by Jane Palmer, Dena Fam, Tanzi Smith and Jenny Kent
+By Jane Palmer, Dena Fam, Tanzi Smith and Jenny Kent

-|How can research writing best be crafted to present transdisciplinarity?
+How can research writing best be crafted to present transdisciplinarity?
 How can doctoral candidates effectively communicate to examiners a clear understanding of ‘data’, what it is and how the thesis uses it convincingly?

 The authors have all recently completed transdisciplinary doctorates in the field of sustainable futures and use this experience to highlight the challenges of crafting a convincing piece of research writing that also makes claims of transdisciplinarity (Palmer et al., 2018).
 We propose four strategies for working with data convincingly when undertaking transdisciplinary doctoral research.